 This is a channel run by a Colombian lady who operates a Spanish school specifically for intermediate and advanced students.
 The videos are very well done with explanations in English, e.g. the following about Colombian slang:

 Ok, hope that was helpful to you all.
 Please, if you know of a YouTube channel that wasn’t on this list and you think it should be, tell me in the comments!
-I’m happy to check it out and add it if I think it ought to be here.
+I’m happy to check it out and add it to my list of YouTube Spanish lessons if I think it ought to be here.
 Also… If you thought the above was at all useful and you want to learn (or are learning) Spanish, please give me a chance and read what I have to say about my book below!
 Thank you so much for checking out my blog and I hope you’ve enjoyed my writing.

 I learned to speak conversational Spanish in six months using TV shows, movies, and even comics: I then wrote a book on how you can, too